Habbex/fastify-course/basic-server-with-postgres/README.md

 As you we can see the plugin for fastify-postgres `fastify.pg.query()` take the query string , query parameters and callback function `onResult` which can be either an error or the result of the query.

 We are adding in the end of the query `RETURNING *` in order to return the result of the query which will reply with.

+We'll be using async / await for our promise control flow, and if our handler is an async function or returns a promise.

+We should be aware of a special behavior that is necessary to support the callback and promise control-flow.

+If the handler's promise is resolved with undefined, it will be ignored causing the request to hang and an error log to be emitted.

+If you want to use async/await or promises but return a value with `reply.send`:
+ - Do not `return` any value.
+ - Do not forget to call `reply.send`.

+If you want to use async/await or promises:
+ - Do not use `reply.send`.
+ - Do not return `undefined` (Return something else!)

 We'll be using the same schema as in `v1/items.js` file for adding new items :
 ```